 In the period 2002 to 2005, the NWMO led a study that created the foundation for the safe, long-term care of used nuclear fuel.
 Beginning in 2007, when the NWMO received the mandate from the Government of Canada to implement APM, the NWMO has worked on transitioning from a small study group to a sustainable implementing organization.
 From 2007 through 2009, the NWMO has built the organization, putting in place a comprehensive governance structure and expanding staff resources with the technical and social research expertise that is key to implementing APM.
-Much activity has also been directed to engaging interested Canadians and Aboriginal peoples in the development of our plans, including the principles and process to guide selection of a site for the underground repository for used nuclear fuel.
-In the period 2008 to 2009, the NWMO conducted a two-year dialogue with Canadians about the design of a process to select an informed, willing host community that is fair and transparent, and meets the expectations of citizens.
+Much activity has also been directed to engaging interested Canadians and Aboriginal peoples in the development of our plans, including the principles and process to guide selection of a site for the underground repository for used fuel.
+By year-end 2009, this two-year collaboration is expected to produce a process to select an informed, willing host community that is fair and transparent, and meets the expectations of citizens.